fwcd/enter/README.md

 # Enter

-A small keyboard and mouse input testing tool.
+A small keyboard input testing tool for macOS.